Ruka kwenda kwenye maudhui makuu

 Protecting validators

-Although it is unlikely, it is possible that a sophisticated attacker could identify upcoming validators and spam them to prevent them from proposing blocks.
+It is possible that a sophisticated attacker could identify upcoming validators and spam them to prevent them from proposing blocks; this is known as a denial of service (DoS) attack.
 Implementing secret leader election (SLE) will protect against this type of attack by preventing block proposers from being knowable in advance.
 This works by continually shuffling a set of cryptographic commitments representing candidate block proposers and using their order to determine which validator is selected in such a way that only the validators themselves know their ordering in advance.

 Read about secret leader election